 Making a surface plot of a 3D statistical map

-In this example, we will project a 3D statistical map onto a cortical mesh using vol_to_surf, display a surface plot of the projected map using plot_surf_stat_map with different plotting engines, and add contours of regions of interest using plot_surf_contours.
+In this example, we will project a 3D statistical map onto a cortical mesh using SurfaceImage, display a surface plot of the projected map using plot_surf_stat_map with different plotting engines, and add contours of regions of interest using plot_surf_contours.

-Get a statistical map
+Get a statistical map as nifti

 Get a cortical mesh